 It would have been difficult to identify him in this census as the spelling of his last name in the census was “Foress.”
 Fortunately, Forrest family researchers who came before have corrected that error.

 George Forrest witnessed the will of Etheldred Yelverton’s paternal grandmother, Elizabeth Downey Yelverton, the wife of John Yelverton Jr. (1721-1795) in 1803.
 Other than the proximity of their land, this is the first interaction between the two families that I have seen.
+More about my Yelverton family line

-In 1808, they got even closer when Etheldred married George’s daughter, Mary who was called “Polly.”
+In 1808, the families got even closer when Etheldred married George’s daughter, Mary who was called “Polly.”
 Etheldred Yelverton’s great-grandparents and, because of a later marriage my seventh great-grandparents, were John Yelverton and Elizabeth Blount Yelverton of Edenton, North Carolina (You can check out my visit to Edenton and James Blount on my blog).
-Elizabeth was the grandaughter of Captain James Blount, a colonial official and one of 18 leaders in a political battle in 1677 that came to be known as Culpeper’s Rebellion.
+Elizabeth was the granddaughter of Captain James Blount, a colonial official and one of 18 leaders in a political battle in 1677 that came to be known as Culpeper’s Rebellion.

 By 1807, George had purchased more than 200 acres in the area.